Indexes

 my_index.add(2, task2) # key=2 (priority)

-print(f"Index now contains {len(my_index)} items.")You can add the same object multiple times with different keys.
+The added value must be a dbzero.memo object.
+The same object can be added multiple times with different keys.
 An index can also store objects with None as their key.

 Removing Elements